ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Scene Graph - Custom Geometry.rst

         int m_segmentCount;
     };

 The item declaration subclasses the QQuickItem class and adds five properties.
 One for each of the four control points in the bezier curve and a parameter to control the number of segments the curve is subdivided into.
 For each of the properties we have corresponding getter and setter functions.
 Since these properties can be bound to in QML, it is also preferable to have notifier signals for each of them so changes will be picked up the QML engine and used accordingly.

 .. code:: cpp

         QSGNode *updatePaintNode(QSGNode *, UpdatePaintNodeData *);

 The synchronization point between the QML scene and the rendering scene graph is the virtual function QQuickItem::updatePaintNode() which all items with custom scene graph logic must implement.

 **Note:** The scene graph will on many hardware configurations be rendering on a separate thread.
 It is therefore crucial that interaction with the scene graph happens in a controlled manner, first and foremost through the QQuickItem::updatePaintNode() function.

-.. rubric:: BezierCurve Implementation
-   :name: beziercurve-implementation

 .. code:: cpp